 6 Ways to View Chrome Browsing History in Desktop and Mobile

 Google Chrome keeps your browsing history in a well-maintained manner.
 So that, whenever you have to look into it, you’ll get it easily.
 There are different methods with the help of which you can look into your browsing history on mobile as well as on the desktop.
-In this article, we will show you some different ways to check Chrome history on desktop and mobile.
+In this article, we will show you different ways to view Chrome browsing history on Windows, Mac, Android and iOS devices.

 1. View History from Menu